The-Academic-Observatory/openaire-ingest/README.md

-# Openaire Data Ingest
+# OpenAIRE Data Ingest

-This repository is for ingesting the Openaire data dump into Bigquery.
+This repository is for ingesting the OpenAIRE data dump into Bigquery.
 Download and decompression scripts are made for unix systems with use of Bash, Curl and Python v3.8 .

 ## Downloading

-The current tables (as of January 2023) are:
+The current tables (v5.0.0, December 30 2022) are:

 - communities_infrastructures
 - organization